LIVING IN SPANGLISH RADIO ON WBAI FM 99.5 IN NEW YORK

 WHAT IS LIVING IN SPANGLISH?

 My show is an eclectic mix of music, political commentary, and bilingual/bicultural extemporaneous chatter.
 I’ve featured guests like Draco Rosa, Rita Indiana, Bomba Estereo, IFÉ, Les Butcherettes, Flaco Navaja, Lara Bello, Marta Sánchez, ChocQuibTown, Monsieur Periné, Tito Matos of Viento de Agua, and many others.Tune in at 99.5 FM on your dial or listen to the live stream at wbai.org.

-Full-length shows are individual segments are posted on my Soundcloud page, which can be accessed here.
+Some of the full-length shows and individual segments are posted on my Soundcloud page, which can be accessed here.

-The most recent Living in Spanglish Radio (Hurricane Maria Edition) was broadcast on or Thursday, October 12th!
-I interviewed Jorge Díaz of AgitArte and Shey Rivera, whose installation “Fantasy Island” is currently on view at the Loisaida Center.
-Here is the soundcloud post of this episode:
+October 12th, 2017: I interviewed Jorge Díaz of AgitArte and Shey Rivera, whose installation “Fantasy Island” is currently on view at the Loisaida Center.

 September 14, 2017: This broadcast of Living in Spanglish Radio features new music from Princess Nokia, Kali Uchis, Ibeyi, Rubén Blades, Flaco Navaja, alt-Dominican, and classic hiphop tracks with Steely Dan samples.
 Plus Silvio Rodríguez tunes, commentary on Puerto Rico Debt Crisis, and more.